ojziff/ALS_astrocyte_intron_retention/README.md

 As we had two replicates we utilised the [audic and claverie test for differential IR](https://github.com/williamritchie/IRFinder/wiki/Small-Amounts-of-Replicates-via-Audic-and-Claverie-Test).
 We first pooled replicates of the same condition using IRFinder_pool_replicates scripts (see splicing folder).
 We then measured pooled IR in each condition using the IRFinder_differential script (see splicing folder).

 Downstream analysis of DESeq2 and IRFinder outputs were then analysis as per the `figures_and_tables_resubmission.Rmd` script.

+Mass spectrometry datasets were analysed with [DEP](https://www.bioconductor.org/packages/release/bioc/vignettes/DEP/inst/doc/DEP.html) as per the DEP.Rmd script (see figures folder).

+Schematics were created using [Biorender.com](https://biorender.com/) and merged into figures with Adobe Illustrator.